Mugen-Builders/cartesi-avail-tutorial/README.md

 brunodo --avail-enabled -d
 ```

-- Create and build a new Cartesi dApp using the following command:
+- In another terminal, create and build a new Cartesi dApp using the following command:

 1. **Python**